ooni/spec/nettests/ts-036-browser_web.md

-Moreover, if the user has enabled [strict enhanced tracking protection](https://support.mozilla.org/en-US/kb/enhanced-tracking-protection-firefox-desktop#w_strict-enhanced-tracking-protection) on Firefox, requests to certain sites (ex. twitter.com or facebook.com) will fail and appear to be a result of blocking.
+Moreover, if the user has enabled [strict enhanced tracking protection](https://support.mozilla.org/en-US/kb/enhanced-tracking-protection-firefox-desktop#w_strict-enhanced-tracking-protection) on Firefox, requests to [certain sites](https://github.com/disconnectme/disconnect-tracking-protection/blob/master/services.json) (ex. twitter.com or facebook.com) will fail and appear to be a result of blocking.
-The workaround is to detect if the user has enabled this setting and if so request that they add a whitelist of the site hosting the `browser_web` experiment.
+Firefox users should be asked, if they have strict enhanced tracking protection enabled, to add a whitelist rule for the website hosting the experiment, however this is not a guarantee that they will run the test with it on.

 # Expected output